 A Community Health Improvement Plan (CHIP) is an action-oriented plan that outlines the community health issues based on CHNA findings.
 The community and partners work together to identify how issues will be addressed and how to measure progress.
 This plan is used by health and other governmental education and human service agencies, in collaboration with community partners, to set priorities and coordinate and target resources.
 Ultimately, the long-term goal is to improve the community’s health.

 2016 -2019 Community Health Improvement Plan

 Lane County Public Health, United Way of Lane County, PeaceHealth, and Trillium are currently conducting the 2015 Community Health Needs Assessment (CHNA) which will inform the 2016-2019 Community Health Improvement Plan.

-The 2013 Lane County Community Health Improvement Plan (CHIP), based off our 2012 Community Health Assessment (CHA), is a framework for developing and implementing short and long term strategies to focus the attention and work of policy makers, nonprofits, business leaders and community members over the next three years (2013-2016).
+The 2013 Lane County Community Health Improvement Plan (CHIP), based off the 2012 Community Health Assessment, is a framework for developing and implementing short and long term strategies to focus the attention and work of policy makers, nonprofits, business leaders and community members over three years (2013-2016).

 - Advance and Improve Health Equity

 - Prevent and Reduce Tobacco Use

 - Prevent and Reduce Substance Abuse and Mental Illness

 Even though there has been decades of progress in reducing disease and early death, these are complex challenges that impact our community far beyond health care.
 There are education and economic implications for poor health; addressing these issues successfully requires resources, effort, innovations and most importantly, participation from everyone.

 Community Health Improvement Plan: A Summary